aerospike/backup-go/cmd/asbackup/readme.md

 ## Unsupported flags
 ```
---continue          Resumes an interrupted/failed backup from where it was left off, given the .state file
-                    that was generated from the interrupted/failed run.

---state-file-dst    Either a path with a file name or a directory in which the backup state file will be
-                    placed if the backup is interrupted/fails.
-If a path with a file name is used, that
-                    exact path is where the backup file will be placed.
-If a directory is given, the backup
-                    state will be placed in the directory with name `<namespace>.asb.state`, or
-                    `<prefix>.asb.state` if `--output-file-prefix` is given.

--q, --output-file-prefix <prefix> When using directory parameter, prepend a prefix to the names of the generated files.

 --machine           Output machine-readable status updates to the given path, typically a FIFO.

 --no-config-file    Do not read any config file.
 Default: disabled